andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 Running the dcm2bids command
 ****************************

 Finally, we've created the configuration file; now the BIDS conversion can be performed.
 For this, we'll assume that the subject ID is 01 and that this is a single session study.
-Type the on the command line
+Type the following on the command line

 ::